Center for Resilient Landscapes Fellowships

 4. A brief description of how you will communicate your work to others (e.g., blog, twitter, presentation, poster, publication) and what kinds of outreach efforts could be applied to the project (e.g., work with high school teachers and students, present at a conference, present at public forum, create a web tool).

-A selection committee will be convened in late February to develop interviews in March with applicants, the committee, and the relevant research team.
+A selection committee will be convened in March to develop interviews with applicants, the committee, and the relevant research team.

 2019 Potential Fellowship Project Opportunities:

 Advising: Lara Roman and Vince D’Amico (US Forest Service Philadelphia Field Station), Tara Trammell (University of Delaware)